 At the 10-minute mark, remove pan from oven and add broccoli and cabbage (this way, the cabbage and broccoli won't burn).
 Return to oven and roast for 12-15 minutes more.

-In the meantime, prepare curry by heating a large rimmed skillet over medium heat.
+In the meantime, prepare curry by heating a large rimmed skillet or pot over medium heat.
 Once hot, add coconut oil (or water), shallot, garlic, and ginger.
 Sauté for 3 minutes, stirring frequently.

 Add curry paste and cook for 2 minutes, stirring occasionally.
 Then add coconut milk, sea salt, turmeric, maple syrup, and coconut aminos.
 Whisk to combine, and once bubbling, reduce heat to low.
 Simmer for 10 minutes.
 Then add lime juice.